Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 #### Stationarity check

-For the time series, the p-value is significantly low and we are over 99% confident that the time series is stationary according to the AD-Fuller test as the ADF statistic is well below the 1% critical value.
+For the Bixi rentals' time series, the p-value is significantly low and we are over 99% confident that the time series is stationary according to the AD-Fuller test as the ADF statistic is well below the 1% critical value.
 This tells us that we can forecast using a SARIMAX model.

 ![png](Time_Series-Stacked_files/Time_Series-Stacked_55_0.png)